 The box itself can double as a bassinet, providing a safe and secure place for the baby to sleep.
 Many of the families don’t have bassinets or cribs and the babies sleep with the parents.
 The Baby Box contains a mattress, waterproof cover, and a sheet.
 We have teamed with the Baby Box Company who has created these wonderful boxes based on the

 Finnish model of providing a baby box to every new mother, a project undertaken in the late 1930s in Finland to help combat the extremely high infant mortality rate.
 It has been a huge success over the decades, with the infant mortality rate dropping precipitously, and is catching on in other countries.
 We want to help the most vulnerable mothers and babies in the refugee camps in Jordan in a similar way.

-In 2015 we sent 100 kits, and in 2016 our goal is to get 200 boxes and 300 kits if supplies to the refugees in Jordan.
+In 2015 we sent 100 kits, and in 2016 we sent 200 boxes and 300 kits of supplies to the refugees in Jordan.
 We will continue this program in to the future to help the babies and their mothers.
 Please help us keep this program going by donating to our Women and Children’s fund.

 MALKI CHILDREN’S CENTER

 In addition to schools, we started the Malki Center in Amman, Jordan, to provide emotional support and therapy for children suffering from post traumatic stress.
 In June of 2013 our Children’s Center opened for a pilot session in with 29 students.
 We were allowed to use a space formerly used by Save the Children, but they ended their program, and let us use the space on a temporary basis.